 But using Instagram for business purposes can seem daunting, particularly if you've only ever used it for personal use.
-Here, we're going to explore how to leverage the power of Instagram for all your business needs.
+Here, we're going to explore how to promote your business on Instagram.

 How to Use Instagram for Business

-Let's delve into the five strategies you'll need to employ to get the most out of Instagram.
+Let's delve into the six strategies you'll need to employ to get the most out of Instagram.

 First and foremost, Instagram is a visual platform.
 To attract an audience, it's critical you spend time delivering high-quality, thoughtful content.

 To succeed on Instagram, it's essential you create valuable content that attracts an audience and encourages them to engage with your business.
 Consider how you can delight your customers while staying true to your brand.